-- 10 Mb/s single-pair Ethernet in the automotive market will enable replacement of multiple legacy protocols with Ethernet, taking advantage of lower cost and throughput requirements than 100 Mb/s automotive Ethernet, furthering consolidation of legacy in-car networks in a homogeneous architecture. - 10 Mb/s single-pair Ethernet in the industrial market will enable replacement of multiple legacy protocols with Ethernet in a number of market segments in industrial automation, with greater applicability than 100 Mb/s single-pair Ethernet and lower system cost than 10 Mb/s two-pair Ethernet. - Multiple vendors and numerous users: - At the Call for Interest, 79 individuals from 55 companies indicated they would support this project.
-These included companies from industrial automation, building automation, automotive, automotive OEMs, silicon, infrastructure, cabling, connector, and test equipment vendors. - Data presented at the CFI indicate a substantial market potential, e.g., the prediction for 2019 is 165 million total ports/year.
+10 Mb/s single-pair Ethernet in the automotive market will enable replacement of multiple legacy protocols with Ethernet, taking advantage of lower cost and throughput requirements than 100 Mb/s automotive Ethernet, furthering consolidation of legacy in-car networks in a homogeneous architecture.

+10 Mb/s single-pair Ethernet in the industrial market will enable replacement of multiple legacy protocols with Ethernet in a number of market segments in industrial automation, with greater applicability than 100BASE-T1 and lower system cost than 10BASE-T.

+10 Mb/s single-pair Ethernet in the intra-system control market will enable replacement of multiple legacy protocols with Ethernet in a number of market segments including enterprise and data center networking and servers.

+Multiple vendors and numerous users:

+At the original Call for Interest, 79 individuals from 55 companies indicated they would support this project.
+These included companies from industrial automation, building automation, automotive, automotive OEMs, silicon, infrastructure, cabling, connector, and test equipment vendors.

+At an additional Call for Interest held to add intra-system applications, 64 individuals from 43 companies indicated support.
+This included additional companies enterprise and data center networking and server vendors, and component suppliers to them.

+Substantial Market Potential:

+Data presented at the original CFI indicate a substantial market potential, e.g., the prediction for 2019 is 165 million total ports/year.

+Data presented at the additional CFI indicate an addition of > 450 million ports/year.